magento/merchdocs/src/live-search/install.md

 ## Configure API keys

 The {{site.data.var.ee}} API key and its associated private key are required to connect Live Search to an installation of {{site.data.var.ee}}.
 The API key is generated and maintained in the account of the {{site.data.var.ee}} license holder, who can share it with the developer or SI.
-The developer can then create and manage the SaaS Data Spaces on behalf of the license-holder.
+The developer can then create and manage  SaaS data spaces on behalf of the license holder.

 ### {{site.data.var.ee}} license holder